illinois-cs415/illinois-cs415.github.io/_old_assignments/mpProject-Spring2024.md

 To reiterate, submission requirements for the Final Submission milestone:
 * Video demo of game features
 * Project code through a repository or drive/box link
-* Final peer evaluation form, linked above, required per individual.
+* Final peer evaluation form, discussed below, required per individual.
 * Updated project summary (if applicable based on Alpha milestone feedback)
 * Updated vision canvas (if applicable based on Alpha milestone feedback)
 * Updated technical design document (if applicable based on Alpha milestone feedback)
-* Updated collaboration plan, including details on each team member's contribution so far.
-See template collaboration plan for more specifications.
+* Updated collaboration plan, including details on each team member's contributions so far.

 ## Peer Evaluation (3 points)
 **Due date: 11:59 PM May 1**

 **Each team member must individually fill out the final peer evaluation form.
 The form will be published on CampusWire and due on May 1 by 11:59 PM CT.**